 We requested comments on a draft of this report from IRS and OTA.
 We received email responses from the Deputy Associate Chief Financial Officer for Custodial Financial Management, IRS, and the Financial Economist, OTA.
-IRS agreed with the findings related to the procedures performed concerning excise tax distributions to the AATF and the HTF during fiscal year 2018.
+IRS agreed with the findings related to the procedures performed concerning excise tax distributions to the AATF and the HTF during fiscal year 2019 and provided comments, which we have incorporated, as appropriate.
 OTA stated that it had no comments on the report.